 This course examines issues of sex, sexuality, and gender in the ancient societies of Greece and Rome through the study of literature, art, sociology, and science.
 We will investigate the representation of gender cross-culturally over time to learn what we know, and what we can’t know, about the lives of ancient men and women, their interaction, communication and their roles in culture and society.
 Particular attention will be given to the lives of women, whose voices are often underrepresented in Greek and Roman literature and historical records.
+(Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, 1 course in Classics or Women's Studies.
 (Same as Classics 325.)
-Jesse Weiner.
+Maximum enrollment, 20.
+Shelley Haley.

-Focuses on women’s experiences of aging across the lifespan with attention to midlife and beyond.
-Examines images of aging women in literature and the media; ageism and the impact of race, class and sexual identity on aging; aging women’s experiences of the body, reproduction, health, economic issues and social and familial relationships.
-Considers how changing age distributions in the United States will influence intergenerational relationships and social policy.
+Focuses on experiences of aging with attention to midlife and beyond.
+Examines images of aging in literature, film and media; ageism and its interconnections with race, class, sexual and gender identity; the relationships of aging to experiences of the body, health, economic issues, social and familial relationships; and death and dying.
+Considers how changing age distributions in the United States influence intergenerational relationships and social policy.
 Prerequisite, one course in women’s studies or consent of instructor.
 Maximum enrollment, 12.
+Gentry.

 Seminar on Gender and Disability.